 If you’re elderly parent has been in hospital for a while, they may be worried about being discharged from hospital.
 A few reasons for this may be that they have become used to the nurses and someone always being around them, checking in on them, preparing their meals.
 They may worried about who will care for them when they leave.
-But there is after-care and support out their for when they are discharged from hospital.
+But there is after-care and support out there to help when discharging elderly patients from hospital.
 This is where the Discharge Co-ordinator comes in.
 They are responsible for overseeing all of the arrangements for being discharged from hospital.
 However, they shouldn’t let your elderly relative leave hospital until the final checks have been made.
-The list below might help you:
+The list below might help NHS providers in deciding on whether discharging elderly patients from hospital is appropriate:

 - Make sure your elderly relative is medically fit (being discharged is decided by the consultant or someone working on their behalf).